 Purists howled when they first heard rumors of the M5 ditching rear-wheel drive in favor of all-wheel drive; say it ain’t so!
 They quieted down when they learned what BMW had in store.
 The M5’s twin-turbocharged, 4.4-liter V8 engine sends 600 horsepower to the four wheels in its standard configuration.
 There’s no manual transmission option so your only choice is eight-speed automatic.
 From there, you have the option of selecting a mode called 4WD Sport that channels more power to the rear wheels or simply disengage the front axle entirely to send all 600 horses out back.
 In other words, the M5 gives you the best of both worlds and it doesn’t resort to a gimmicky drift mode.

 The M5 overcomes its not-insignificant weight and hits 60 mph from a stop in merely 3.2 seconds.
 It doesn’t look the part, though; designers intentionally gave it restrained styling.
-And it’s still a BMW, meaning the interior is made with top-notch materials and it offers a long list of tech and convenience features.
+Since it’s still a BMW, you can expect the same high-quality construction you’d get with an SUV or traditional BMW sedan.
 Drive it conservatively and your passengers will think they’re in a high-end luxury sedan, not in a high-performance machine capable of keeping up with a Ferrari Portofino.

 Read our BMW M5 review